Genhain/back-to-work/README.md

 ## Tasks

-* Recreate NSNotificationCentre + NSNotification
+### Recreate NSNotificationCentre
+Please recreate the NSNotificationCentre and NSNotification functionality.
+You should write tests which show the class is functioning how it should

-* Create a simple Signup/Login UI screen (Images will be provided)
+## Create a simple Signup/Login UI